timedem0/MM-Project/README.md

 ### Status

-Work-in-progress.
 All the main features are working.
-App not looking pretty.
+Some small improvements on to-do list.

 ### Description